programmerPhysicist/tomato/README.txt

 To run while doing other work on command line:
 ./tomato&

+Before the timer starts it will ask you if you want to start.
+Press y to start.
+To quit press n, and press y when it asks you to quit.

 Configuration
 -------------

 Find the .tomato file and open using your favorite text editor

 The first line is the work time, second is the length of the break, and the last line is that of the long break.
 Numbers are in minutes.

 *Currently, Windows is not fully supported.
 Compile this program for Windows at your own risk.